-We were just one part of the effort with other Liddington residnets concentrating on other areas.
+We were just one part of the effort with other Liddington residents concentrating on other areas.

 We brought in a leaf blower from home to speed the task!

-I am a representative for Swindon on the Council of Partners of the AONB (Area of Outstanding Natural Beauty).
+I have beeen the representative for Swindon on the Council of Partners of the North Wessex Downs AONB (Area of Outstanding Natural Beauty).

-This is an organisation which is there to preserve the Nationally important and protected landscapes which surround us.
+This is an organisation created to protect and enhance the Nationally protected & designated landscapes which surround us.

-My family and I enjoy the sheer beauty of our countryside and The Ridgeway!
+My family and I enjoy the beauty & diversity of our countryside and The Ridgeway!

 We walk lots and have a demanding dog 'Coco' who also enjoys our countryside!

-LIVING IN A RURAL AREA - we enjoy our pubs:
+LIVING IN A RURAL AREA - we do enjoy our pubs:

 In Wanborough we have some fantastic pubs - the New Calley Arms, Plough Inn, Harrow Inn, Brewers Arms and Cross Keys + The Burj Indian Restaurant at Foxhill.

 In Badbury we have the Bakers Arms and in Liddington we have The Village Inn.
-Bishopstone had the fantastic Royal Oak.
+Bishopstone has the fantastic Royal Oak.